couchbaselabs/couchbeans/README.md

 - delete the beans

 ## Node affinity
-- the service should run on every node that runs index service
+- the service should run on every node that runs data service
 - DCP events should be processed on the node to which the document belongs

 ## Long-running tasks